Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For example, if you’re learning about various foods, the teacher will show you animations of bread, bagels, apples, and more.
 The AR teacher will provide some tips and insights, and you’ll practice using the food-based words in sentences.
 The app allows you to interact with the animations and even get up to walk around them, getting a 360-degree view.
 It’s pretty cool.

 Overall, I found the VR and AR apps to be a nice change of pace from the standard lessons.
+In a way they are somewhat akin to video lessons, like those from Busuu.
 They’re definitely not meant to serve as a stand-alone language program and they’re definitely not a substitute for real life interactions.
 However, overall, I found them to be a nice complementary tool for pronunciation and conversational practice.
 Plus, it’s just cool to add in some clever tech to diversify your language lessons and keep you engaged.